freddygaffey/skydock/docs/hardware/notes.md

-# wing
+﻿# wing
-- The wing I will use is the S1223 (s1223-il)
+- The wing I will use is the NACA 6412

-# ground effect
+# ESP32_C3
-- flying wing air foil better in ground effect
+- antenna mount IPEX